 Free Dining Bounce Back Offers

 Some guests staying at the Walt Disney World resort during Free Dining promotions have reported receiving Bounce Back offers that included Free Dining for the following year.
-Packages offered are typically for a 5-night/6-day stays at a particular Walt Disney World Resort hotel and included room, tickets and free dining.
+Packages offered are typically for 5-night/6-day stays at a particular Walt Disney World Resort hotel and included room, tickets, and free dining.
 Other resorts and lengths of stay beyond those mentioned in the flyers were often available but limited.

 Watch for Personal Pin Code Offers